Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-2.md

 recent upswing in violent sentiment among the eladrin.

-The encounter table for New Shandarar is made up of heroic-tier fey creatures: elves, eladrin, dryads, unicorns, treatns and lots of non-sapient fey beasts.
+The encounter table for New Shandarar is made up of heroic-tier fey creatures: elves, eladrin, dryads, unicorns, treants and lots of trained fey beasts.
 Addemios is statted up as Level 5 Artillery with ranged and area spells.
 He's far from the most powerful individual in this faction, so I'm guessing that getting them to back off would involve more than defeating